 Birmingham and the Black Country also contains a large number of sites which are important for their nature conservation value, which are not covered by the above statutory designations - these do not have a statutory status, but are recognised in the planning system.
 Sites such as these are known as Local Sites.

 Nationally there are a number of different terms in use to describe Local Sites.
 In Birmingham and the Black Country the titles ‘Sites of Importance for Nature Conservation’ (SINCs) and ‘Sites of Local Importance for Nature Conservation’ (SLINCs) are used.
 These include sites of geological importance.

 SINCs and SLINCs are identified through a process of site survey, and then, using the information gathered, evaluation against the Local Sites criteria.

 Due to the dynamic characteristics of the landscape, sites may lose or gain ecological interest.
 This means that there may be sites of importance that we may not yet know about.

-Information about the Local Site Assessment criteria in Birmingham and the Black Country is available to download below:
+Information about the Local Wildlife Site Assessment criteria in Birmingham and the Black Country is available to download here

 Other Sites (Potential Sites of Importance)

 There are sites that potentially contain areas of important semi-natural habitat but currently fall outside of the Local Site system.

 These sites potentially contribute to the overall cohesion and resilience of the wider ecological network by providing a buffer to, or direct link / ‘stepping-stone’ between other existing important areas.